nayoa/hello_world/README.md

 * More comfortable with Python and Boto3
 * New to the Serverless Framework
 * Should have more tests as part of the pipeline
-* Create docker image with serverless pre-installed
+* Create docker image with npm package `serverless` pre-installed